Product Performance and Data Scientist

 Overview

-Manpower are currently seeking an interim Product Performance and Data Scientist to work with our global FMCG client Unilever.
-The role is based at the client’s scientific Research & Development facility in Port Sunlight Village, Wirral.
-This is a full-time temporary role to run for 12 months, requiring 37.5 hours per week, Monday to Friday.
-Compensation for this role is up to £31,205 per annum, pro rata, depending upon experience.
+Manpower are seeking an interim Product Performance and Data Scientist to work with our global FMCG client Unilever, renowned for brands such as Dove, Sure, Persil, and Simple.
+The role is based at Unilever's scientific Research & Development facility in Port Sunlight Village, Wirral.
+This is a full-time temporary position running for 12 months, requiring 37.5 hours per week, Monday to Friday.
+Compensation is up to £31,205 per annum, pro rata, depending on experience.

 Key Responsibilities